lgarron/crypto-class/README.md

 ## Homeworks

 I had to create most of these "from scratch".

-A few of them are taken from CS255.
+A few of the problems are taken from CS255.

 ## Lecture Notes